rehierl/abstract-properties/02-basic-maths/2-1-operations-1.md

 * `(A \ B) := { x | (x in A) and (x !in B) }`

 Note that this operation will return a clone of `s`, if both sets are disjoint.
-As such, the set difference operation can be understood to have **no effect** in regards to two disjoint sets since no element will be removed from `s`.
+In such a case the set difference operation can be said to have **no effect**.

 * `(s == (s \ t))` if `(s disjoint-to t)`